UCHS Foundation established.

-The 3rd Annual Davidson County Luncheon was held at Commons on the Green in Lexington on April 12th and grossed $43,136.
+The 3rd Annual Philanthropy Luncheon was held at Commons on the Green in Lexington on April 12th and grossed $43,136.

 The 16th Annual UCHS Foundation Golf tournament was held at Catawba Country Club and raised almost $33,000.

-The 50x50 campaign was in full swing and (23) new Julius Society members were added.
-The campaign was started to add 50 new members by our 50th anniversary in 2021.
+The 50 by 50 campaign was in full swing with (23) new Julius Society members added.

 This year's Holiday campaign and giving cards raised almost $31,873--with (395) holiday cards sent.